miheerghimire-wq/MiheerGhimire-COIT12206-2026T1-Portfolio/week2/README.md

-## Project Overview- Week 2
+## Week 2: Project Overview

-This project demonstrates a TCP/IP network setup using GNS3 with multiple hosts connected through a switch.
-Each host is configured with a static IP address and tested using ping commands.
+This project presents a TCP/IP network topology in GNS3 with multiple hosts linked to each other with the help of a switch.
+Each of the hosts will be set to a static IP and tested through ping command.

 ---

-## Network Topology
+## Network Topology of Week 2
-- 4 Hosts (Host1, Host2, Host3, Host4)
+- Used 4 Hosts (Host1, Host2, Host3, Host4)
-- 1 Switch
+- Used 1 Switch
 - Star topology connection

 ---